 Although most of the virgin pine forests in the basin were felled by 1910, timber remains important and is supported by both federal and state governments.
 About half of the land in the counties bordering the lakes in the United States is devoted to farming, while nearly one-third of that in the bordering Canadian provinces is under agriculture.
 The principal crops raised are corn, soybeans, wheat, animal fodder, and fruits and vegetables; pork, beef, and dairy products are also produced.
 Commercial fishing was once a primary industry on the lakes, but the decline of the more desirable species led to its collapse.
 However, a limited amount of commercial fishing is still carried on for species such as whitefish.
 Emphasis has switched to sport fishing based on coho and chinook salmon, lake trout, walleye, and rainbow trout; this has grown into a significant industry.

 The ranges around Lake Superior — such as the Mesabi in Minnesota and the Marquette in Michigan — constitute a significant source of iron ore for the United States.
 Peak production occurred in 1953 when almost 100 million net tons were produced.
 The large deposits of rich ores have since been depleted, but low-grade taconite ores are now efficiently processed into iron ore pellets.
-Lake Superior’s Keweenaw Peninsula was once a major source of copper; sources outside of the lakes are now relatively more important.
+Lake Superior’s Keweenaw Peninsula was once a significant source of copper; sources outside the lakes are now relatively more important.
 Sand dunes along the eastern shore of Lake Michigan are valued for their beauty and as a source of clean sand for the industry.
-The water supply the lakes provide for bordering industries and municipalities is of major importance.
+The water supply the lakes provide for bordering industries and municipalities is essential.
 Hydroelectric generating stations exist on the St. Marys, Niagara, and St. Lawrence Rivers.
 Numerous coal-and nuclear-powered generating plants around the lakes utilize lake water for cooling.

 Most of the total shipping tonnage includes iron ore, coal, grain, and limestone for lake ports, but some cargo is shipped overseas through the St. Lawrence Seaway.
 The Welland Canal allows passage around Niagara Falls from Lake Ontario into Lake Erie and the channels and locks in the St. Marys River at Sault Ste.
 Marie has made Lake Superior accessible to ships up to 800 feet in length.

 Since general freight today is transported by railroads and trucks, domestic ships mostly move bulk cargoes, such as iron ore, coal, and limestone, for the steel industry.
 Domestic bulk freight developed because of the nearby mines.
 It was more economical to transport the ingredients for steel to centralized plants rather than to make steel on the spot.
-Grain exports are also major cargo on the lakes.
+Grain exports are also a significant cargo on the lakes.

 Tourism on the Great Lakes, as there is a broad spectrum of recreational opportunities.
 A few small cruise ships, including some sailing ships, operate on the Great Lakes.
 Powerboating and sailing have become popular, and numerous marinas have been built.
 Many other water sports, such as yachting, sea kayaking, diving, kitesurfing, and lake surfing, are practiced on the lakes.
-Sport, commercial, and Native American fishing represent a $4 billion-a-year industry in the United States, with salmon, whitefish, smelt, lake trout, bass, and walleye the major catches.
+Sport, commercial, and Native American fishing represent a $4 billion-a-year industry in the United States, with salmon, whitefish, smelt, lake trout, bass, and walleye the significant catches.
 Many miles of high-quality, sandy beaches stretch along the lake shores.
 State, provincial, federal, and county lands offer hundreds of camping, picnicking, and park areas for a thriving tourist industry.
 Today, several ferries operate on the Great Lakes to carry passengers to various islands.

 Today the Great Lakes basin is home to approximately 40 million people, nestled among two countries, two provinces, eight states, and 64 First Nations.
 The world’s third-largest regional economy, the Great Lakes, supports millions of jobs and contributes billions of dollars annually to the Canadian and U.S. economies.